200percentmicky/chadmusic/docs/configuration/env_variables.md

 # Environment Variables
-ChadMusic utilizes environment variables for certain configurations.
-Bundled with the bot is a `.env.example` file that you can use set your configurations to.
-Once you're finished editing the file, you will need to rename it to `.env` so the bot can read and use the configurations you set during boot.
-Changing any of the values during the bot's runtime will not be applied until the bot has been rebooted.
+This page lists all possible environment variables that you can use to configure how ChadMusic operates globally.
+Bundled along with the bot is a pre-configured `.env.example` with all avaliable variables for your convenience.
+After editing the `.env.example` file, you can then rename the file to `.env` so the bot can use the configurations you set.
+Understand that changing any of the variables in the `.env` file while the bot is online will not immediately apply until the bot is restarted.

-In the case where you want to create your own `.env` file instead, provided below are all the variables that the bot uses.
-Not every single value is listed on this page, such as the variables used to manage the bot's user interface.
-If you want to change the bot's user interface, please go to **[Configuration > Customization](customization.md)** for more information.
+In the case where you want to create your own `.env` file instead of using the `.env.example` file, provided below are all the variables that are available.
+The bot's user interface can also be modified to your liking.
+If you want to change the bot's user interface, please go to **[Configuration > Customization](customization.md)** for all variables associated with the bot's user interface.

 ## Client Configuration
 These fields are used to configure the bot.